-We charge $250 for a spot on our teams.
-This goes towards teams registration fees, tournament registration, field elements and a competition table, LEGO kits, and a t-shirt for your child.
+The registration fee is $250 for a spot on one of our teams.
+This goes towards team registration fees, tournament registration, field elements and a competition table, LEGO kits, and a t-shirt for your child.
 W.A.F.F.L.E.S.
 Community Robotics is not-for-profit organization and is volunteer-run; we do our best to make our programs affordable and accessible to everyone!

 Our teams will usually meet twice a week, and each team will have its own meeting schedule based on the availability of its members.
 Meetings are scheduled in our public Google calendar, which is visible at the bottom of the webpage and can be added here.